Ace-jpeg/CrateDigger-rWin/README.md

-# CrateDigger-rWin
+# CrateDigger Windows Releases
-CrateDigger Windows Releases
+This repository is for Windows version releases for CrateDigger.